cloudspannerecosystem/autoscaler/terraform/gke/README.md

     Each stanza is used to configure a different Spanner instance.
 For the schema of the configuration, see the
     [Poller configuration][autoscaler-config-params] section.

+    If you have chosen to use Firestore to hold the Autoscaler state as described above, edit the file and remove the following lines:

+    ```
+     stateDatabase:
+       name: spanner
+       instanceId: autoscale-test
+       databaseId: spanner-autoscaler-state
+    ```

 9. To configure the Autoscaler and begin scaling operations, run the following
     command: